AndrejaCH/bikesharing/README.md

 ### Background

 Tableau is one of the most popular tools for data visualization in today’s professional world.
 It allows data visualization professionals to create data stories that are visually appealing and easy to understand for a non-technical audience.
 Moreover, Tableau provides the tool to create powerful analytic dashboards and tell a clear story that can be easily shared with others.
-Tableau can be simple, requiring little-to-no-coding, yet on the other hand can be quite complex, requiring some experience.
-For example writing custom code in so-called *calculated field*, converting specific datatypes and so on.
+Tableau can be simple, requiring little-to-no-coding, or quite complex, requiring some experience to write custom code in so-called *calculated field*.
 For this project I am using:
 -	Tableau to create visualizations, dashboard and story.
 -	Pandas to convert integer to a datetime datatype.